amalto/platform6-connector-nodejs/API.md

 	/** Identifier of the recipient service. */
 	receiverId: string

+	/** Email address of the caller. */ username?: string

 	/** Define the Platform 6 specific `action` header value. */ action?: string